Generalizable Whole Slide Image Classification with Fine-Grained Visual-Semantic Interaction: Prompts Used for Text Standardization via GPT-4

 \section{Prompts Used for Text Standardization via GPT-4}

-We present the prompt template employed for GPT-4 to extract information from the raw pathological report, wherein the placeholder tag \textbf{REPORT} is substituted with each distinct raw pathological report.
-Additionally, alongside furnishing essential prompt information, we've manually annotated some assistant examples to aid GPT-4 in further standardizing the output data format.
+We present the prompt template employed for GPT-4 to extract information from the raw pathology report, wherein the placeholder tag \textbf{REPORT} is substituted with each distinct raw pathology report.
+Additionally, besides providing essential prompt information, we have manually annotated some assistant examples to assist GPT-4 in further standardizing the output data format.